Decadz/Evolved-Model-Agnostic-Loss/README.md

 ### Additional Notes:

-* In addition to the compulsory arguments all hyper-parameters (found in the `configurations`) as well as the *device* can be given as optional arguments which will override the default values.
+* In addition to the compulsory arguments all hyper-parameters (found in `experiments/configurations/`) as well as the *device* can be given as optional arguments which will override the default values.
-* The `run_landscapes.py` script generates loss landscapes which can be either visualized directly in PyVista or exported to a `.vtk` file which can be reopened in the open sources software ParaView.
+* The `run_landscapes.py` script generates loss landscapes which can be either visualized directly in [PyVista](https://docs.pyvista.org/) or exported to a `.vtk` file which can be reopened in the open sources software [ParaView](https://www.paraview.org/).
-* The meta-learned loss function and/or trained model used as a source for `run_transfer.py` or `run_landscapes.py` should be placed in the respective file in `experiments/results` in order for code to work as intended.
+* The meta-learned loss function and/or trained model used as a source for `run_transfer.py` or `run_landscapes.py` should be placed in the respective folder in `experiments/results/` in order for code to work as intended.

 ### Code Reproducibility:

-The code have not been comprehensively checked and re-run since refactoring.
+The code has not been comprehensively checked and re-run since refactoring.
 If you're having any issues, find a problem/bug or cannot reproduce similar results as the paper please [open an issue](https://github.com/Decadz/Evolved-Model-Agnostic-Loss/issues) or email me.